 You may examine or change any of the configuration options below.
 Changes take effect when you return to the main menu.

-Select: Change the location of the working directory <workdir> <filesys> View or edit the list of file systems that will be scanned <invalid> Choose whether invalid MSP and/or VG copies are to be removed <backup> Choose whether backups of removed files must be completed <dmfconf> Display the current DMF configuration <remove> Remove all configuration and snapshot information '''
+''' <workdir> Change the location of the working directory <filesys> View or edit the list of file systems that will be scanned <invalid> Choose whether invalid MSP and/or VG copies are to be removed <dmfconf> Display the current DMF configuration <remove> Remove all configuration and snapshot information <up> Return to the main menu '''